kamelEddinee/Git-Turorial/README.md

 # Git-Tutorial
-tutorial  for  git  that i'm preparing for MC
+tutorial  for  git  that i'm preparing for MC ,it's nice  to  do it